yunyuyuan/TriliumNext-Notes/README.md

 [The original Trilium project is in maintenance mode](https://github.com/zadam/trilium/issues/4620)

+### Migrating from Trilium?

+There are no special migration steps to migrate from a zadam/Trilium instance to a TriliumNext/Notes instance.
+Just [intall TriliumNext as usual](#-installation)

 ## 💬 Discuss with us

 Feel free to join our official conversations.
 We would love to hear what features, suggestions, or issues you may have!